Protecting Consumers.

 Know Your Consumer Rights

 An informed consumer is a protected consumer.
-Every Nigerian deserves to know and exercise these fundamental rights in every transaction.

 RIGHT TO BE INFORMED